tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 identifier to cookies to detect this case.
 An alternative approach is simply to try verifying with both secrets.
-It is RECOMMENDED that servers implement a key rotation scheme that allows the server to manage keys with overlapping lifetime.
+It is RECOMMENDED that servers implement a key rotation scheme that allows the server to manage keys with overlapping lifetimes.

 Alternatively, the server can store timestamps in the cookie and reject cookies that were generated outside a certain